 The SUBSPORT Methodology for Alternatives Assessment was tested on exemplary substances.
 This subpage directs towards the comprehensive SUBSPORTplus Case Studies.
-In addition, studies and reports on alternatives from other sources, by acknowledged institutions and authorities, are available.
-Finally even more information on alternatives con be retrieved from homepages and links presented at the bottom of this subpage.
+If you have not found what you are looking for on SUBSPORTplus, you can find more information about alternatives in the portals and links mentioned at the end of this subpage.

 The original SUBSPORT project developed a method to evaluate alternatives for certain substances and groups of substances.
 Based on the "SUBSPORT methodology for the evaluation of alternatives of selected substances", more detailed case studies have been prepared in 2013-2015.
 Some examples of these case studies are given below and can be used as inspiration for your own search for alternatives and as a reference point for an evaluation.

 |Bisphenol A||Bottles and containers for food and beverages, beverage and food packaging, thermal paper||SUBSPORT Specific Substances Alternatives Assessment – Bisphenol A (PDF, 743 KB)||2013||SUBSPORT|

 |Nonylphenol and Nonylphenolethoxylate||Detergents and cleaning agents, paints, adhesives, textiles, leather goods||SUBSPORT Specific Substances Alternatives Assessment – Nonylphenols and Nonylphenol ethoxylates||2013||SUBSPORT|

 |Parabene (Methylparaben, Ethylparaben, Propylparaben, Butylparaben)||Preservative in cosmetics, food and beverages, cleaning agents, pharmaceuticals||SUBSPORT Specific Substances Alternatives Assessment – Parabens||2013||SUBSPORT|